BreitmanLab/breitman-lab.github.io/_members/bonner.md

 # linkedin: username
 # github: username
 # orcid: XXXX-XXXX-XXXX-XXXX
 description: "Rachel is a junior undergraduate student at JSU, where she is majoring in Biology and is on the pre-med track.
 In the Bagley Lab, Rachel works on applying techniques in ecological niche modeling to predict the past, present, and future distributional areas of species.
-She has been working on ENM of _Hydrocotyle bonariensis_ Comm. ex Lam., a perennial flowering plant with a creeping habit from family Araliaceae that is native to dunes and other coastal areas around the globe, including sandy dunes of the southeastern US.
+She has been working on ENM of largeleaf pennywort [_Hydrocotyle bonariensis_ Comm. ex Lam.](https://www.gbif.org/species/3034611), a perennial flowering plant with a creeping habit from family [Araliaceae](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/araliaceae) that is native to dunes and other coastal areas around the globe, including sandy dunes of the southeastern US.
 Rachel's work is inserted within a broader ENM project predicting responses of Alabama's coastal dune plant species to global climate change.

-Outside of lab, Rachel enjoys hanging out with family and friends and her dog, Lucy."
+Outside of lab, Rachel enjoys hiking and hanging out with family and friends and her dog, Lucy."
 ---